jonthtang/nwitter/README.md

 ## Introduction
-A note taking and sharing app written in 12 hours for the final assessment of my bootcamp!
+A note taking and sharing app orginally written in 12 hours for the final assessment of my bootcamp!

+Subsequent additions as and when I learn something new!

 ## System Specs
 Ruby Version 2.4.1